Alexian123/TicTacToe-SwingEdition-1.0/README.md

 Installation:
   - Windows: simply download and run the installer.
   - Linux/UNIX: either build from source or only download the 'Resources' folder and the jar file found in 'out/artifacts/*.jar'

+I think it goes without saying that the game requires at least JRE8 installed on your computer.